neuroidss/lab-governance/People and Partners.md

 Accountabilities:
  - Talking with Partners upon request to help them get unstuck, build perspective on their needs and tension processing pathways (eg. find a role that cares)

+### Mentor
+Purpose:

+Accountabilities:
+- Talking with you about your (as mentee) growth needs and opportunities
+- Recommending growth opportunities to you
+- Helping to solve your problems in a way that next time you are more capable of solving it
+- Meeting with you regularly for a 1on1

 ### Shaman - Aniko
 Purpose: Strong tribe